Tylenis/Catalog-app-server/README.md

 * Item-Catalog-App (includes all required python packages);

 ## Configuration:

 * changed the SSH port from 22 to 2200 (/etc/ssh/sshd_config);
+* specified that login is allowed only for  users "ubuntu", "grader" (/etc/ssh/sshd_config);
 * configured the Lightsail firewall to allow it;
 * configured the UFW to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123);
 * created a new user account named "grader", gave "grader" the permission to sudo (/etc/sudoers.d/grader);
 * installed a ssh key for "grader";
 * configured Apache to serve a Python mod_wsgi application (/var/www/Item-Catalog-App/catalogApp.wsgi, /etc/apache2/sites-available/catalogApp.conf);
 * configured Apache to allow "Authorization" headers in requests (required by the Catalog App API).